You are listening to the Sean Hannity Radio Show Podcast.

 I'm not even sure they played checkers.

-Because it was for him, it was like they were putty in his hands, and he drove them nuts.
+Maybe they played, you know, chutes and ladders because it was, for him, it was like they were putty in his hands, and he drove them nuts.

-And he knew it and he loved it.
+And he knew it, and he loved it.

 He was, you know, 15, 20 steps ahead.